oppia/oppia-web-developer-docs/Solve your first starter issue.md

 Once all reviewer comments are resolved:

-- Make sure all required checks (CI, lint, tests) are passing, following [make all checks pass](https://github.com/oppia/oppia/wiki/Rules-for-making-PRs#step-6-make-sure-all-continuous-integration-checks-pass)
+- Make sure all required checks (CI, lint, tests) are passing, following [Make sure all continuous integration checks pass](https://github.com/oppia/oppia/wiki/Rules-for-making-PRs#step-6-make-sure-all-continuous-integration-checks-pass) in our PR guide
 - Ping your reviewer if the PR has been inactive for a few days after all updates are made

 **Note:**